-Catch King Jamsheed: Lonely Piano - a livestream concert in Brighton Fringe 18 June 2021 - tickets at BRIGHTON FRINGE
+Catch King Jamsheed: Lonely Piano - a streaming concert for Brighton Fringe - right across June 2021.
+Tickets at BRIGHTON FRINGE

 Singer, composer and producer King Jamsheed presents their debut full-length album Secret Winter.
 Written, performed and produced single-handed, Secret Winter is an epic poem to carry us through the frozen forest, sometimes flying in the sun, sometimes fighting the blizzard.
 We march, we follow, we climb.
 We keep the horizon in view and in time, the new leaves of spring appear, silent and bright.
 Trapped aboard a ship, with all ports closed for 5 weeks as the pandemic spread in 2020, King Jamsheed wrote this album in total isolation from the imploding world.

 King Jamsheed also releases a single in a different genre every month throughout 2021, part of their #monthlysongchallenge

 So far, these have included Say These Names, with lyrics entirely by trans black activists; Ashes to Pluto, the story of Clyde Tombaugh discoverer of Pluto in 1930 whose ashes are now in orbit of the dwarf planet; and A Stranger’s Arms: the search for physical validation during lockdown.
 Industrial pop song Coal Black Sky drops in April, followed in May by an exploration into the neo-folk genre with a cute little song called Dog Bones, mixed by Chris Rec.

 2021 SOLO PIANO ALBUM